First steps

 kubectl exec -n default webhdfs-0 -- curl -s -XGET "http://simple-hdfs-namenode-default-0.simple-hdfs-namenode-default.default.svc.cluster.local:9870/webhdfs/v1/?op=LISTSTATUS"

-will now display some metadata about the file that was created in the HDFS cluster:
+now displays some metadata about the file that was created in the HDFS cluster:

 {